 The native of Point Pleasant, West Virginia earned a B.B.A in Marketing from Marshall University in 2008, as well as a Master's Degree in Human Resource Management from Marshall University in 2010.
 Travis attended MU as a student athlete running cross country from 04 to 08 where he was named to the All C-USA team in 2008.
 From 2008-2010, he worked as a Graduate Assistant for the Track & Field/Cross Country teams.
 Travis married his high school sweetheart Whitney Scarberry of Point Pleasant, WV in June 2012, and the couple lives in Athens with their dogs Tucker and Nelly.

 Mylie joined the Georgia Bulldog Club in January 2016 as an Executive Development Assistant.
-Under this role she serves as the office manager for The Georgia Bulldog Club and assists the Associate Athletics Director for Development and staff.
+Under this role she served as the office manager for The Georgia Bulldog Club and assisted the Associate Athletics Director for Development and staff.

 Born in Athens and raised in Elbert County, The University of Georgia was like a second home to Mylie.
 She has been a lifelong Bulldog fan that got to fulfill her dream by earning her bachelor’s degree in Education in December of 2015.
 Throughout her college career, Mylie was an administrative assistant supporting the University of Georgia Foundation Office of Financial Services.